API vs Database Integration: Choosing the Right Method

 An API (Application Programming Interface) is the official way to interact with a software system.
 The vendor designs it, documents it, and maintains it.
 When you integrate via API, you're using the front door.

 How it works: Your system sends a request to the other system's API endpoint (e.g., "create this invoice" or "get all customers updated since yesterday").
-The API processes the request through the application's business logic, validation, and security — then returns a response.
+The API processes the request through the application's business logic, validation, and security, then returns a response.

 Example: Your AI document processing pipeline extracts data from a supplier invoice and sends a POST request to the Xero API to create a bill.
 Xero validates the data, applies tax rules, and confirms the record was created.

-Database integration means connecting directly to the underlying database of a software system — reading from and writing to the tables where the application stores its data.
+Database integration means connecting directly to the underlying database of a software system, reading from and writing to the tables where the application stores its data.

 How it works: Your system queries the database directly using SQL (or similar).
-You're bypassing the application entirely — reading its data store or writing directly to it.
+You're bypassing the application entirely, reading its data store or writing directly to it.

 Example: Your reporting tool connects directly to your ERP's SQL Server database and runs queries to pull financial data for dashboards.
-Fast, flexible, and powerful — but you're relying on the database schema staying the same.
+Fast, flexible, and powerful.
+But you're relying on the database schema staying the same.

 | Criterion | API Integration | Database Integration |